key-val/Social-Media-Application/README.md

 # Social-Media-Application
-Social Media application created using Aurelia and Node backend
+Social Media application created using Aurelia and Node backend.